 4. Visit Haa Dzong and Haa Dratshang

 Besides soaking the natural beauty, you can also visit Haa’s Wangchulo Dzong (one of the newest in Bhutan) and Haa Dratshang (A temple where monk body is housed).
 Most of Haa town is occupied by Military Training Institute which is out of bound for visitors.
 We did not visit these sites as we had already seen Dzongs in Thimpu and Punakha.
 We, rather preferred a walk through the town, along the river.

 5. Ride to Chele La Pass

-A video of Haa valley and drive to Chele La Pass
+Video of Haa valley and Drive to Chele La Pass

 How to reach Haa Valley